Your browser version is no longer supported, so you may experience issues while using this site.

 What am I covered for?

 Flood from water sources

-Rest assured AAMI uses the standard legal definition of “flood” across the board for home building and contents insurance, residential strata, and certain small business insurance policies.
+AAMI uses the standard legal definition of “flood” across the board for Home Building, Contents Insurance, Landlord Insurance, residential strata and certain small business insurance policies.
 Introduced by the Australian Federal Government, “flood” is defined as:

 the covering of normally dry land by water that has escaped or been released from the normal confines of any of the following:

 - a lake (whether or not it has been altered or modified);

 - a river (whether or not it has been altered or modified);

 - a creek (whether or not it has been altered or modified);

 - another natural watercourse (whether or not it has been altered or modified);

 - a canal;